tlenex/node-busmq/README.md

 Performance was measured with two key indicators in mind:

 * Message Throughput - the number of messages per second that can be pushed and consumed from a queue
-* Message Throughout Consistency - the consistency of the throughput over time
+* Message Throughout Consistency - how consistent the throughput is over time

 There is also a third indicator that might be interesting to examine and that is "Queue Open/Close Throughout".
 I'm pretty sure there's place for improvement there, so no benchmarking was performed in that area.